daryl-miller/type-predicates/readme.md

 ### Solution

 The below solution implements a type predicate to check the JSON parsed result.
-If it's not we throw an error / "handle it.
+If it's not we throw an error / "handle it".
 If it does pass the type predicate check we can now access the properties attached to the object as Typescript now infers the type as 'ConfigShape' not 'any'.

 ```javascript
 interface ConfigShape {